Prepare for the future with education investing.

-Learn about the education savings choices available to you, and let a Waddell & Reed advisor help you start saving for college today.
+Learn about the education investing options available to you, and let a financial advisor at Waddell & Reed help you start investing for college today.

-When you think college, you probably think cost.
+When you think higher education, you probably think cost.
 No surprise.
-College is expensive.
-And a variety of factors can impact college costs.
-Besides tuition and fees, students may have to pay for housing, food, transportation, additional college fees and other living expenses, books and supplies.
+It is expensive.
+And a variety of factors can impact these costs.
+Besides tuition and fees, students may have to pay for housing, food, transportation, books, supplies and other related expenses.

-Depending on when your child will start college, you can see here the estimated costs for tuition, room, board and fees for four years of college.
-Using the College Board Cost of College Calculator we can estimate costs for students starting college in one year, six years and 18 years based on public in-state, out-of-state and private college tuitions and a 3% annual increase.
+No matter when your child starts his or her higher education journey, you can begin the planning process now.
+By using the College Board Cost of College Calculator, you can estimate the amounts needed to start college in one year, six years or even 18 years based on public in-state, public out-of-state and private college tuitions (a 3% annual increase is built in).

 The foundation for a strong future begins with higher education.
-Encouragingly, there are more education funding options now than ever before.
-Plus, when you begin saving early, you put time on your side as you build an education fund.
+Today, there are more education funding options than ever before.
+Plus, when you begin investing early, you put time on your side as you build an education fund.